N.C. PSI Decks the Halls with First Holiday Tree

 “It’s a big tree, and it looks really beautiful.”

 Whitehill worked with Jennifer Greene, the executive director of the North Carolina Christmas Tree Association, to select where to purchase the trees for the N.C.
-PSI, as well as five other locations on the NC State campus, including the Chancellor’s Office.
+PSI, as well as five other locations on the North Carolina State University campus, including the Chancellor’s Office.
 This is the first year Smokey Holler Tree Farm was selected, with equal opportunities given to growers across the state.
 The farm was also the runner-up in the state competition this year.

 “It’s a big tree, and it looks really beautiful,” says Whitehill, who also helped transport and set up the 15-foot, 500-pound tree with lab members from the Christmas Tree Genetics Program.